jamulussoftware/jamulus/docs/TRANSLATING.md

 - Copy ("clone") their own repository to their computer, using either:
   - Command line `git`, or
   - [GitHub Desktop](https://docs.github.com/en/desktop)
-- Update their own local repo from the upstream master branch.
+- Update their own local repo from the upstream main branch.
 - Create a local branch to contain the update.
 - Use the Qt Linguist tool to edit the appropriate translation (`.ts`) file.
 - Commit the updated `.ts` file to the branch their own local git repo.